LeeBrotherston/twinshrubnet/README.md

 ```

 With overlapping subnets, the most specific is returned.  e.g. a `/30` which is within a `/24` both being stored as subnets... a search for an address inside the `/30` would return the `/30` not the `/24` as this is the most specific subnet.

+## Error Handling

+The package defines several error constants that can be used to handle specific error conditions:

+- `ErrInvalidIP`: Returned when an invalid IP address is provided
+- `ErrNoMatch`: Returned when no matching network is found
+- `ErrInvalidCIDR`: Returned when the CIDR notation is invalid